 Another example could be a DAO using shared resources to hire event spaces where users can showcase their work, pay for training and education programs, or rent an online residence.

 Farm-as-a-Service is perhaps the most striking highlight of metaverse DAO.
-Yield farming is a way to make more crypto with your existing crypto.
+In addition, yield farming enables us to make more crypto with your existing crypto.
 It is essentially a means of earning interest on your cryptocurrency (similar to how you’d’ earn interest on money in your savings account).
 Yield Farming rewards liquidity providers for staking or locking up their crypto assets in liquidity pools based on smart contracts.
 In return, the liquidity providers earn fees in the form of crypto.

 Related article: How to build a DeFi Yield Farming dApp?

 The Farm-as-a-Service aspect of metaverse DAO is worth noting because it helps to farm numerous protocols.
 The community can vote on the strategies for farming as well as on automatic rewards of farming returns.
 This enables the platform to build a reward pool for the community and give a smaller tax to those looking to enter the market, creating a low-barrier entry.